tarequem/humble/README.md

 https://glacial-wildwood-20620.herokuapp.com/

 ## Description:
 Feeling overconfident?
-Looking for construcive criticism or a good roasting?
+Looking for constructive criticism or a good roasting?
 Humble yourself on Humble!

 ## Usage:
 Use the Heroku link to launch the application.